chris-c-thomas/brc-mono/CONTRIBUTING.md

 # Contributing to BRC Mono

-Thank you for your interest in contributing to the BRC Mono project!
-This document provides detailed guidelines to help you contribute effectively.
+This document provides detailed guidelines to contribute effectively.

+**Note:** This is a work in progress and subject to change 25 times a day until things are stable.

 ## Table of Contents